CSC-COI MD/PhD High-level Medical Innovative Talent Scholarships

 Shortlist and Interview

-Primary supervisor: Oxford PIs with affiliation or collaboration with PIS in CAMS-Oxford Institute.
-Projects proposed should be highest quality/world leading science/cutting edge technology.
+Primary supervisor: Oxford PIs with affiliation or collaboration with PIs in CAMS-Oxford Institute.

-Secondary supervisor: Secondary PI with clinical background if required -if primary PIs are not clinical qualified.
+Secondary supervisor: Secondary PI with clinical background if required - if primary PIs are not clinically qualified.

 Application and Selection Process

 Only candidates who are recommended by three Professors in China and subsequently offered admission to study at the University of Oxford, having applied through the normal admissions process, and meet the criteria for funding by CSC, can be considered for scholarships of the Programme.
 Applying students will select three projects from the advertised list.
 The selection of candidates for the scholarships will be the joint responsibility of the CSC and the University.
 Final selection will be based solely on academic merit and/or potential.

 Prospective students must apply to CSC by 30th November 2023.
 CSC will then contact students who have been approved for them to continue with their application and apply directly to Oxford University by 15th December.

 Key dates (tentative and subject to change)

 30th September 2023 Deadline for project submission from supervisors.